Shave Steaks

 Notes

-This is based on a kitchn.com recipe and comment on someone else's website.
+This is based on a kitchn.com recipe and a comment on someone else's website.
 Neither had good proportions.
 They were -ish recipes.
 So feel free to -ish with what you have on hand.

 January’s Challenge – Beef/Wild Game